KevCaz/KevCaz.github.io/content/notes/R/updatingtoR3_6_0.md

 [1] "/usr/local/lib/R/site-library/assertthat"
 ```

-Why are they insalled twice?
+Why are they installed twice?
 I don't know yet!
 But I sure will let you know when I understand this!